 A creamy, yet delicately flavored pasta.
 The avocados make it as rich as any dairy-filled sauce, and the basil and lemon make it oh so tasty.
 Simply boil your favorite gluten-free noodles and put the sauce ingredients in your blender.
 Fast, fresh and filling!
-This recipe avoids: gluten, dairy, egg, soy, peanuts and tree nuts; and is top-8-free and vegan too!
+This Basil Lemon & Avocado Pasta avoids: gluten, dairy, egg, soy, peanuts and tree nuts; and is top-8-free and vegan too!

 This post contains affiliate links.

 I also have a mom-hack for you!
-My son loves this recipe because of pure marketing.
+My son loves this Basil Lemon & Avocado Pasta because of pure marketing genius.
 Yes, marketing.
 You see, I call it the “Hulk” pasta.
 Since it is green, my son totally buys it!
 Funny what changing a few words does.
 Try it!

 Plus, it’s not a strong sauce, so the mildness, creaminess, and fun color make it very kid friendly!
 This is one of my favorite vegan dinners to make when my husband is at work; I pair it with fresh corn on the cob and baby tomatoes.
 It’s so veggie friendly and just light.
 I never walk away from this meal feeling heavy or gross.

 You can serve this with any type of gluten-free pasta, but I prefer rotini, since the sauce sticks in all those crevices and you can really get more sauce with each bite, which I’m all about!